alex-simonov/RedisAspNetProviders/README.md

 Installation
 --------------------
-1. `RedisAspNetProviders` can be installed via the nuget UI ([RedisAspNetProviders](https://www.nuget.org/packages/RedisAspNetProviders)) or via the nuget package manager console:
+1. `RedisAspNetProviders` can be installed via the nuget UI (as [RedisAspNetProviders](https://www.nuget.org/packages/RedisAspNetProviders)) or via the nuget package manager console:

         PM> Install-Package RedisAspNetProviders
-2. Alternatively, you can grab sources from here and build or add a reference to the `RedisAspNetProviders` project.
+2. Alternatively, you can grab sources from here and build.

 Configure connection to Redis:
 --------------------